SmartBear/testengine-cli/README.md

 `testengine jobs status <job ID>`

+### Print an execution report to the console'
+Each job has a job ID, with the command "jobs printReport" you can print execution report for a completed job.

+`testengine jobs printReport <job ID>`

 ### Request an execution report from the server'
 Each job has a job ID, with the command "jobs report" you can request the execution report for a completed job.
 The "output" argument is mandatory, "format" is optional.